-Established in December 2011, the EU Fuel Poverty Network has become the leading online portal for information about EU fuel poverty.
+Established in December 2011, the EU Fuel Poverty Network has become one of the leading online portals for information about fuel poverty in the EU and beyond.

 The ultimate aims of the Network are to raise awareness and to further the dialogue on fuel poverty across the EU.
-This is achieved by publishing guest blog articles on the latest research and ideas and raising the profile of existing academic literature and policy documents in a comprehensive resource archive.
+This is achieved through a free membership scheme, by publishing guest blog articles on the latest research and ideas, and raising the profile of existing academic literature and policy documents in a comprehensive resource archive.

 What is fuel poverty?

-Fuel poverty, or energy poverty as it is also known as, occurs when a household is unable to afford the most basic levels of energy for adequate heating, cooking, lighting and use of appliances in the home.
+Fuel poverty, or energy poverty as it is also known, occurs when a household is unable to afford the most basic levels of energy for adequate heating, cooling, cooking, lighting and use of appliances in the home.

 Fuel poverty has traditionally been thought of as a British and Irish phenomenon; however, as the maps below show, aspects of fuel poverty are manifest across the European Union.